Updated June 8, 2023

-Difference Between ReactJS vs Angular 4
+Difference Between ReactJS and Angular 4

 Below is the top 8 difference between ReactJS vs Angular 4

-Key Difference between ReactJS vs Angular 4
+Key Difference between ReactJS and Angular 4

-- ReactJS is best utilized for dynamic and single page applications since it uses virtual DOM, can quickly react to data changes whereas Angular 4 is best suited for creating cross-platform mobile apps and progressive enterprise web applications and software.
+- ReactJS is best utilized for dynamic and single page applications since it uses virtual DOM, can quickly react to data changes, whereas Angular 4 is best suited for creating cross-platform mobile apps and progressive enterprise web applications and software.

-- ReactJS uses one-way data binding means any model changes can affect the view but not vice-versa whereas Angular 4 uses two-way data binding means any model changes would affect the view and vice versa.
+- ReactJS uses one-way data binding means any model changes can affect the view, but not vice-versa, whereas Angular 4 uses two-way data binding means any model changes would affect the view and vice versa.

-- ReactJS uses virtual DOM which is a simplified version of DOM whereas Angular 4 uses a browser’s DOM.
+- ReactJS uses virtual DOM, which is a simplified version of DOM, whereas Angular 4 uses a browser’s DOM.

 Comparison between ReactJS vs Angular 4

-The primary Comparison between ReactJS vs Angular 4 are discussed below:
+The primary Comparison is discussed below:

-|Basis Of Comparison Between ReactJS vs Angular 4||React JS||Angular 4|
+|Basis Of Comparison||React JS||Angular 4|

 |Development||Developed by Facebook||Developed by Google|

-|Learning||Learning curve is minimal since consider library||Learning curve is steep since it’s a complete framework|
+|Learning||The learning curve is minimal since considering the library||The learning curve is steep since it’s a complete framework|

-|Community||Sizable community support for React||Strong community support as compare to React|
+|Community||Sizable community support to React||Strong community support as compare to React|

-|Data binding||Allow one-way data binding, model affect view but not vice versa||Allow two-way data binding, model affect view and vice versa|
+|Data binding||Allow one-way data binding; model affect view but not vice versa||Allow two-way data binding; model affect the view and vice versa|

 |DOM usage||Uses virtual DOM||Uses browser’s DOM|